yagikiyoshi/QMMMscripts/gaussian/run_gaussian/readme.md

         # (optional)
         # --- Set a checkpoint file to read initial MOs ---
-        # initialchk='../initial.chk'  --> (3)
+        # initialchk='../path/to/initial.chk'  --> (3)

    (1) The folder where GAUSSIAN is installed.
-Change "g09" to "g16" for GAUSSIAN16.
+Change "g16" to "g09" for GAUSSIAN09.
    (2) The folder where GAUSSIAN reads or writes scratch files.
    (3) Optionally, the checkpoint file for an initial MO.